-One of the most important components to insure the survival or newly planted trees, transplanted trees and established trees is proper watering.
+One of the most important components to insure the survival of newly planted, transplanted and established trees is proper watering.
 Drought conditions will weaken and stress trees, resulting in stunted shoot growth, sparse foliage and higher susceptibility to insects and diseases.
-A watering schedule should be followed to insure the tree is receiving accurate amount of water.
+A watering schedule should be followed to insure the tree is receiving an accurate amount of water.

 Newly Planted Trees

 Proper watering is the most important component in the care of a transplanted tree.
 Too much or too little water can result in tree injury.
 Newly planted trees and shrubs may need to be watered for two to three years until their root systems become established.
 Large trees that have been transplanted may take longer.

 For the first few months of the growing season after a tree is planted the tree draws most of its moisture from the root ball.
 The root ball can dry out in only a day or two, therefore it is critical to apply the water to the root ball area of the tree by either a soaker hose system or using a hose with the water rate at an extremely slow rate (to avoid runoff) and by the moving the hose periodically.
 The ideal amount of water per week should be in the 1-inch volume.

 Residents are encouraged to water weekly newly planted trees in front of their homes to ensure their survival.